 Residential Organics Recycling

-Change is Coming to Your Waste and Recycling Services
+Changes Have Been Made to Your Waste and Recycling Services

 Organics like food scraps, yard trimmings, paper, and cardboard make up half of what Californians throw away in landfills.
-Organic waste can be recycled through various methods of composting, such as vermi-composting and windrow composting, to create a nutrient rich soil.
+Organic waste can be recycled through various methods of composting, such as vermi-composting and windrow composting, to create a nutrient-rich soil.
 Diverting organic material, as well as other recyclable materials from landfills is key in preserving landfill capacity and reducing greenhouse gas emissions.
 Senate Bill (SB) 1383 set methane emissions reduction targets for California in a statewide effort to reduce emissions of short-lived climate pollutants (SLCP).
-This requires jurisdictions to implement mandatory organic waste collection and recycling in a statewide effort to divert organic waste from landfills with goals to:
+This requires jurisdictions to implement mandatory organic waste collection and recycling in an effort to divert organic waste from landfills with goals to:

-• Reduce organic waste disposal 50% by 2020 and 75% by 2025
+• Reducing organic waste disposal 50% by 2020 and 75% by 2025

 What is organic waste?